 Q3.
 Can you rent multiple apartments at the same time?

 You can rent more than one apartment at once, as long as you can handle the rent and pass the landlord’s checks for each place.
-Some landlords might ask why, but there’s nothing stopping you.
+Some landlords might ask why, but nothing is stopping you.
 Just make sure you’re ready for the responsibility of managing more than one home.